Dragon's Bait

-Dragon's Bait by Vivian Vande Velde is a fantasy novel for young readers that was published in 1992.
-The Harcourt/Magic Carpet Books copies show the copyright as 1992.
+Dragon's Bait by Vivian Vande Velde is a fantasy novel for young readers published in 1992.

 Plot summary

 Alys has been falsely accused of witchcraft and is about to be sacrificed to a dragon.
 Then, Selendrile, a LeGuinian dragon that can assume a human form, offers to help her retaliate.
 Along the way to revenge against her inquisitor, Alys and Selendrile find a complicated path.
 This adventure looks at issues of revenge, heroism, and more with a splash of irony.